 Based on the results of physical verification and a household socio-economic assessment of refugees, which is planned for the end of 2014, UNHCR is likely to reorient its programme towards the search for durable solutions.

 The Office and its main partners will place greater focus on self-reliance activities in Djibouti, while continuing to work on improving the operational context in the country.
 Building on work undertaken in 2014, activities in 2015 will focus on: health/nutrition, water, education and self-reliance/livelihood activities, sexual and gender-based violence (SGBV), and durable solutions.
 For people in a protracted situation, UNHCR will enhance access to self-reliance and livelihood activities to help reduce their dependency on assistance.

 | Implementation |

-UNHCR maintains close cooperation with the Government, other UN organizations, and national and international NGOs in order to deliver protection and assistance in all major sectors to refugees in a collective and comprehensive manner.
+NHCR maintains close cooperation with the Government, other UN agencies and national and international NGOs, in order to protect and assist refugees in a joint and comprehensive manner.

 | Financial information |

 During the last four years, the financial requirements for UNHCR's operation in Djibouti have grown from USD 20.8 million in 2010, with the current 2014 budget standing at almost USD 27 million.

 The 2015 financial requirements for Djibouti are set at USD 27.1 million and are fully allocated for the needs of refugees and asylum-seekers (mainly Ethiopians, Eritreans and Somalis).
 A funding shortfall would cause critical gaps in several areas including: primary health care and referral services; malnutrition and anaemia reduction programmes; and water supply in the refugee camps (less than 11 litres per person per day).
 Other needs include additional classrooms for refugee children and capacity-building activities for NGOs and government officials.
 Furthermore, UNHCR will not be able to undertake joint registration of refugees with the Government unless sufficient resources are available.